-The sun comes out, and the city of Belfast flocks to the gardens of Belfast City Hall.
+The sun comes out, and the gardens of Belfast City Hall come to life.
 Why not pack a picnic, sit on the grass and watch the world go by in the middle of the city?

 Sunny days mean spectacular evening skies, so don’t forget to grab your camera and head to a prime sunset location at the golden hour.
 Some of our favourite spots include the Titanic Quarter, where you can snap a sunset shot of our famous Harland and Wolff cranes; and Cave Hill, where you can capture the sun going down over the city.